fitz95/Hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Thanks to my learning and coding partners for all their support.
-- I also Acknowledge Gregoire Vella for this project UI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>